berlinplan/berlinplan.github.io/readme.md

 Is Europa Like USA out of Radar?
 Importing good Workers, send bad ones back, build Walls, sanctions Make more inequality,  push "pashganistan loser society more want to use Atomic bomb " to have the highest Range of equality After using some.
 Is more dangerous for europe or USA?

+##What was the Benefit of slavery and colonization to World Development?
+- slavery was the engine of us growth (214)
+- colonization had a huge Impact on Development in Western countries (215)

+## Would granting voting power to marginalized groups such as children and those in third-world countries, lead to a reduction in inequality? (as former slaves in the US)

 How to understand Sociopathic behavior?